 Bacterial infection in the gums usually occurs due to poor oral hygiene.
 Your mouth contains different types of bacteria.
 Good oral hygiene practices such as tooth brushing and flossing can help control the level of these bacteria and keep your mouth and gums healthy.
 Poor oral hygiene can promote the growth of bacteria, and allow the buildup of plaque around your teeth and gums.

 Dental plaque is a thin film of bacteria that accumulates on teeth and gums every day.
 You can develop gum infection when plaque extends below the gum line.
 Plaque can harden into tartar, which is very hard to remove, making it more difficult to clean your teeth.
-Both plaque and tartar can irritate your gums and directly contribute to periodontitis.
+Both plaque and tartar can irritate your gums and directly cause gum infection.

-The following factors increase your risk of developing a bacterial infection in the gums:
+The following factors increase your risk of developing gum disease:

 - Poor oral hygiene such as not brushing or flossing your teeth.